searchspring/competencies/competencies/one-on-ones.md

 A key facet of working and leading a team is performing one on one check-ins with

 members of your team.
-Typically this involves sitting down regularly (weekly)
+This typically involves sitting down regularly (weekly)

 with each person to talk about potential issues, discuss upcoming work, or